-- Yes.
+Yes.
+Correct!
 Ideally, your husky is walked twice a day for at least thirty minutes a walk.

 To which of the following do you have daily access?
-Circle all that apply.
+You get four points for each resource.

-How many hours a day will your dog be completely alone, i.e. without companionship of other dogs, cats, or humans?
+How many hours a day will your husky be alone?

 Do you fundamentally believe that dogs don’t need to take obedience classes?

 No. Correct!
 Huskies are feral enough with training.
 Don’t even think about getting a husky and not hiring a trainer or taking a class.

 If you have children, did you ever discipline them by hitting, spanking, or shouting?